 At first glance, one is a bit surprised by the austere interface.
 Here, no flashy colours that jump out at you, or big buttons to catch your eye.

 Beaver Builder is all about minimalism.
 And that's not bad.
-The extension is very simple to use.
+The plugin is very simple to use.
 It takes 5 minutes to understand the location of the menus and the functioning of our dear Beaver.

 How does it work?
 You add a row, which contains one or more columns.
 Then, you drag the modules of your choice (text, button, video, HTML, etc.) into the container(s).
 You can easily change the size of the modules by resizing them in real time.